 3. Going for a walk can be a fun and healthy activity as well.
 Charlotte has several green ways and nature trails that are easy to get to, and during the week they aren’t too crowded.
 One evening in the spring that was rather warm, we grabbed frappucinnos and walked over a mile on the green way nearest our house.
 Another night, we hiked the trails and climbed on the rocks at The Big Rock Nature Preserve.
 It is nice to get a few hours of fresh air after being cooped up at work and school all day.

-4. Board and card games are an entertaining (and cheap) way to spend quality time.
+4. Games are an entertaining and cheap way to spend quality time.
 The little guy is obsessed with Monopoly...which I hate, but I occasionally take one for the team especially since our edition has a speed version.
 Cards are pretty easy if you have little ones, games like gold fish or old maid are simple to teach and learn.
-We recently bought a game called “Exploding Kittens”; it is an absolutely ridiculous card game from the guy that created The Oatmeal.
+We recently bought a game called Exploding Kittens, and it is an absolutely ridiculous card game from the guy that created The Oatmeal.